Frame control is one of the most important concepts of all social skills.

 As we will see, that has momentous consequences for how the relationship unfolds.

-In this article, you will learn what frames are, and how to control frames, and you will see plenty of frame control examples.
+In this article, you will learn what frames are, how to control frames, and you will see plenty of frame control examples.

 What’s a Frame